SkwalExe/MessageBox.js/README.md

 - `image/gif, video/*`
 - `image/*, video/*`

+## the `.askForInput()` method 📝

+The `askForInput(placeholder, maxChars)` method allows you to ask the user to enter text.

+The `placeholder` parameter is an optional parameter which is the text that will be displayed in the input field by default.

+The `maxChars` parameter is an optional parameter which is the maximum number of characters that the user can enter.

 # File selection 📂

 You can make your message box ask the user to select a file.